1. What should I do if I receive a denial of my social security benefits?

 8. What languages are spoken at your office?

 In addition to English, we have both a legal assistant and an administrative assistant who are fluent in Spanish.
 We also have an office assistant available Monday to Friday from 1-5pm who is fluent in Vietnamese.

 9. Where are you located?

 We currently have 3 offices.
-Our main office is in San Jose, CA. Additionally, we have two other offices, one in San Mateo, CA and the other in Fremont, CA. If you are unable to drive to any of these offices, we are happy to mail paperwork to your home and then speak to you by telephone.
+Our main office is in San Jose, CA. Additionally, we have two other offices, one in San Mateo, CA. If you are unable to drive to any of these offices, we are happy to mail paperwork to your home and then speak to you by telephone.
 We are also able to meet you at the hearing office if that is easiest for you.

 10. What counties do you currently serve?

 We currently serve Santa Clara, San Mateo, San Francisco, Alameda, Contra Costa, Fresno, Sacramento, San Benito, San Joaquin, and Solano Counties.
 We often have clients who move outside of these counties and we will continue to represent them.

 11. What happens after the hearing?

 If you filed for SSDI and SSI or SSI only, you will be contacted by your local SSA office.
 A claims representative will either interview you over the phone, or schedule an appointment for you to come in to talk to them about starting your benefits.
 If your case is an SSDI only, it will be sent directly to a payment center for development.
 It can take anywhere from six weeks to two months before you receive your back pay.

 12. Will I get anything from SSA explaining how they calculated my benefits?